BPHL-Molecular/flisochar/README.md

 6. Average nucleotide identity (ANI): pyANI(pgap)

 # Running Flisochar
+## Software Requirements:
-## Software requirements: You need to have Python, Nextlow, Singularity (apptainer) in your system.
+You need to have Python, Nextlow, Singularity (apptainer) in your system.

 Currenly the installation of [pgap](https://github.com/ncbi/pgap/wiki/Quick-Start) is also required.
 While installing, a great idea is creating the environment path variable under your group and username (export PGAP_INPUT_DIR =/*/YourGroup/UserName/repos/ncbi/pgap), simply to save everything on your HPC cluster.
 Then write ./pgap.py --update -D singularity (at the end)